nuejs/www/docs2/tutorials/build-a-simple-spa.md

 </main>
 ```

-This simply renders a HTML table with two users, but works as a good starting point for our reactive single-page application.
+This simply renders an HTML table with two users but works as a good starting point for our reactive single-page application.
 We can now edit both of our files (`index.html` and `app.nue`) and the browser magically hot-reloads itself as we make changes.

-*NOTE:* Hybrid apps with consisting of both server- and client-side components are called **isomorphic applications**.
+*NOTE:* Hybrid apps consisting of both server- and client-side components are called **isomorphic applications**.

 ## Add basic information
-HTML pages doesn't have a "front matter" section so we put all the basic information to `site.yaml`:
+HTML pages don't have a "front matter" section so we put all the basic information to `site.yaml`:

 ``` yaml
 # The document title